cubeta-io/cubeta-starter/readme.md

     - <a href="#policies">Policies</a>

 <h1 id="introduction">Introduction</h1>
-cubeta-starter is a package that will help you create your CRUDS easier than before with a pretty much everything you will need
+cubeta-starter is a package that will help you create your CRUD'S easier than before with a pretty much everything you will need

-it is using Repository and Service design pattern so every model created there will be a corresponding repository class and service clas_
+it is using Repository and Service design pattern so every model created there will be a corresponding repository class and service class

 Each created model will have a :